Skip to main content

 Ontario's target time

-Average time waited (in hours)
+Average time waited (in hours) for all patients during the month reported

-How long patients waited from checking in at triage or registration, to their first assessment by a doctor, nurse-practitioner or dentist in the emergency department.
-For all CTAS levels.
+How long patients waited from checking in at triage or registration, to their first assessment by a doctor, nurse practitioner or dentist in the emergency department, for all CTAS levels

 Not applicable